semoglou/Mathematical-Models/README.md

 ### Note

-if you want to point out something, or to ask anything about both the applied and pure math behind the models, you can send me here: semoglouangelos@gmail.com
+To point out something, or to ask anything about both the applied and pure math behind the models, you can send me here: semoglouangelos@gmail.com